tlowerison/react-d3-graph/README.md

 #### Display graph with a root node
 ![](screenshots/graph-with-root-node.png)

-_The link in the bottom left appears while hovering over node AAY._
 ```tsx
 import React from "react";
 import { Graph, GraphLinkDirection } from "@tlowerison/react-d3-graph";